KYLE'S WORLD

 Notes:

-• this is a recreation of the zito's serious sandwich, and as a result, involves a lot of winging it
+• for context, this a recreation of the serious sandwich from zito's deli. because the recipe is not public, this involves a lot of winging it

-• it is very important to have things finely sliced/chopped! each bite should have a bit of every flavor, where no flavor dominates
+• it is very important to have the chopped ingredients be finely sliced/chopped! each bite should have a bit of every flavor, where no flavor dominates

 • there are no exact amounts of ingredients needed, just use enough to evenly cover your pizza crust

-• the olive spread i use is: 3 parts black olives, 1 part green olives, 1 part peperoncino, all mixed and chopped up
+• the olive spread i use is: 3 parts black olives, 1 part green olives, 1 part pepperoncini, all mixed and chopped up

 Guide

-this serves as a place to consolodate all the random recipes I saved from handwritten notes, texts, from online, etc. they're rewritten in a way that i like, and include all the modifications and notes that i use. if i got the recipe from somewhere online, there will be a reference to the original at the end of the recipe
+this page serves as a place to consolidate all the random recipes i saved from handwritten notes, texts, from online, etc. i have lost many recipes over the years that i wish i had saved, so by writing them here i hope for that to never happen again. plus it also lets me easily share my recipes with others when they ask how i baked something :) i've rewritten all the recipes in the way i like, and each includes the modifications and notes that i use. if i got the recipe from somewhere online, there will be a reference to the original at the bottom of the page.